Alex4810/digital-pirate-adventures/README.md

 ## How to Play

 1. Clone this repository to your local machine.
-2. Run the game in your terminal or command prompt.
+2. Run the game in your IDE of choice.
-3. Follow the on-screen prompts to make choices and progress through the adventure.
+3. Follow the given prompts to make choices and progress through the adventure.

 ## Disclaimer